fleetdm/fleet/docs/Using Fleet/fleetctl-CLI.md

 ```

-To use fleetctl with an API-only user, you will need to login via `fleetctl`.
-Learn how to login in [section above](https://#authentication).
+To use fleetctl with an API-only user, you will need to log in via `fleetctl`.
+See [authentication](https://#authentication) above for details.

 #### Permissions